aannjjiill/ENUMENU/README.md

 # ENUMENU

-**ENUMENU** is a simple tool for enumerating historical URLs, paths, and subdomains using several popular command-line utilities such as `waybackurls`, `katana`, `hakrawler`, `unfurl`, and `anew`.
+**ENUMENU** is a simple script for enumerating historical URLs, paths, and subdomains using several popular command-line utilities such as `waybackurls`, `katana`, `hakrawler`, `unfurl`, and `anew`.
 This tool automates the process of collecting URL paths and subdomains for a given domain, helping you with quick and efficient enumeration.

 ## Features